 MMA has a residency requirement.
 All undergraduate students at MMA are required to live on campus with certain exceptions.
 Students who are married, have lived on campus for six semesters or more, are 21 years of age or older by August 31 for the Fall semester or December 31 for the Spring semester (24 for first year Regimental Students), or are military veterans with two years of service and an honorable discharge, are eligible to apply to live off campus.
 Exceptions to this residential policy require the approval of the Dean of Student Services.
+During the upcoming renovation of our residence hall, the requirement has been lowered to 4 semesters as a temporary measure.
 Housing, for students who are eligible to live off-campus, in and around Castine is limited.